Are you looking for ways to improve customer experience (CX) on your website?

-Here are some effective ways to improve the customer experience on website, to encourage customers to spend more on your E-commerce portal:
+Here are some effective ways to improve the customer experience on the website.
+They will encourage customers to spend more on your e-commerce portal.

 1. Identify the Personality of Your Brand

 Even if you are not a big company with the resources and wherewithal to spend on ingenious marketing, you still can come across as interesting, and impress your customers if you put your creative juices to work.
 To identify the brand personality that you want to have, it makes sense for you to ask questions to yourself about your business.
 A few simple questions can give you the required inspiration to craft your brand personality.

 Here are some questions that will help you identify your brand personality:

 - What makes you special?
 Is there a particular ingredient or a feature that makes you a standout?

 - What do you want customers to think about you?